Evelyn Sharp, Baroness Sharp: Another viewpoint

 Because of her enthusiasm for modernist architecture and urban rebuilding it has been said that she "truly did come close to doing as much damage to Britain as the Luftwaffe".
 "She went along with the conventional wisdom of the time in backing high-rise flats — something she later regretted".

 Honours and styles

 Honours

 In 1948, she was appointed to the Order of the British Empire as a Dame Commander (DBE).
 In 1961, she was promoted to be a Dame Grand Cross in the same order (GBE).
 On 19 September 1968 she was raised to the peerage as Baroness Sharp, of Hornsey in Greater London.
+She joined the Social Democratic Party (SDP) upon its formation in 1981 and took the SDP whip in the House of Lords.

 She became an honorary fellow at Somerville College, Oxford in 1955.
 She received an honorary DCL from Oxford University in 1960, and later honorary LLDs from Cambridge University, Manchester University, and Sussex University.

 In 1976 she became the first woman Honorary Fellow of the Institution of Structural Engineers.